rackerlabs/technical-blog/_posts/2020-05-01-create-alerts-for-long-running-backups-on-Azure.md

 #### 5: Enable log streaming

-You can stream backup logs to Azure Event Hub, a storage account, or **Log Analytics**.
+You can stream backup logs to Azure Event Hubs, a storage account, or **Log Analytics**.
 In this example, I chose **Log Analytics**.

 To enable backup log streaming, fill in the name of the report, check